 - An undergraduate student at the University of Illinois at Urbana-Champaign who has met all of the following requirements:

 - Completion of the calculus sequence through MATH 241

 - Completion of at least two post-calculus courses that count toward a major in the mathematical sciences (for example MATH 347, 408, 416, 417, 444, 461 or 463)

 - a 3.2 or higher U of I GPA

 - A graduate student at the University of Illinois at Urbana-Champaign whose mathematical work is at least equivalent to that required of a qualified undergraduate and who has a 3.0 or higher math GPA during his/her last school year prior to his/her election

 - A member of the faculty at the University of Illinois at Urbana-Champaign in mathematics or related subjects

 - In the very rare case, a person who has achieved distinction in a mathematical science, but is not described by 1–3.

-Applications are currently closed, but there will be a call for applications in February or early March.
-Please join our mailing list PME-Illinois-Prospectives if you wish to be notified when the application window has opened.
+Please join our mailing list PME-Illinois-Prospectives if you wish to be notified when the next application window opens.

 - President: Qingqing Yang (Cheryl), firstname.lastname@example.org